HireDaniel/HireDaniel/README.md

 - 👋 Hi, I’m @HireDaniel
 - 👀 I’m interested in webdesign, python, games and music
 - 🌱 I’m currently learning CS and webdesign
-- 💞️ I’m looking to collaborate on social coding projects or real funny stuff
+- 💞️ I’m looking to collaborate on social coding projects or really fun stuff
 - 📫 How to reach me HireDanielS@protonmail.com

 <!---